 Welcome to the Accessibility Resources headquarters at UC Blue Ash College.
 Our mission is to provide students with any type of disability (visual, hearing, physical, psychological, cognitive, learning, ADD, medical condition, etc.) equal access and appropriate accommodations while participating in college courses, programs and activities.

-As part of the UC Blue Ash campus response to the COVID-19 outbreak, the Accessibility Resources office will be limited to online support Monday through Friday from 9:00 a.m. - 5:00 p.m. until face-to-face class meetings resume.
-Email email@example.com in advance if more support is needed.
+As part of the UC Blue Ash campus response to the COVID-19 outbreak, the Accessibility Resources office will provide online support Monday through Friday from 8:00 a.m. - 5:00 p.m.
+The on-campus office is open by appointment only Mondays and Tuesdays from 8:00 am to 12:00 pm.
+Email firstname.lastname@example.org in advance if more support is needed.

 Virtual Instruction FAQ